asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 ## Attach examples

 Although optional, it is highly recommended to attach examples to the AsyncAPI specification.
 For a binary encoding like Avro, you can use JSON or YAML format.
 Attach the examples to the examples property within the message payload definition.
-Here is an example:
+Here is an example,

 ```yaml
 asyncapi: '2.0.0'